vmiklos/vmiklos.github.com/2023/sw-floattable.md

 lots of known problems still.

 On the positive side, core.git `sw/qa/core/layout/data/` has 4 files now which are rendered exactly the way Word does.

+A bit of terminology: once a frame is split, the first element of the chain is called master, the remaining frames are called follows.

 Here are some screenshots from the journey so far:

 ![Not splitting Writer text frame](https://share.vmiklos.hu/blog/sw-floattable/fly-nosplit.png)